• Share this on:

 Cost reduction

-Packaging has to provide maximum protection, but you also have to avoid using excess materials or shipping ‘air’.
+Although packaging should provide maximum protection, you should also avoid using excess materials or shipping ‘air’.
 Waste removal is a cost to buyers.
-You can reduce the amount and diversity of packing materials by:

-• matching inner and outer boxes by using standard sizes
+• Using standard sizes to match inner and outer boxes

-• considering packing and logistical requirements when designing your products
+• Considering packing and logistical requirements when designing your products

-• asking the buyer for alternatives
+• Asking your buyers for alternatives

 Material